 The Canterbury House

-The name takes cues from Geoffrey Chaucer’s famous narrative poem.
-It is a story that depicts people from all walks of life learning from one another, reveling in the poignant and absurd drama of the human condition, and revealing something of God's truth as they pilgrimage to Canterbury.
-It’s a vision of connection and community that we’d like to cultivate.
+The Canterbury House draws inspiration from the famous poem by Geoffrey Chaucer.
+In his tale, people from all walks of life learn from one another, contemplate the agony and ecstasy of the human condition, and reveal something of God's truth as they pilgrimage to Canterbury.
+It’s a vision of connection and community that we seek to cultivate here at Advent Anglican.

-Authentic community often requires that we “do our homework.”
-When no one’s reading, seeking enchantment, or inhabiting the work God has called them to do, we’re usually stuck talking about the weather.
-The seminars held here call us to a higher region of engagement.
+The Canterbury House is an intellectual forum that draws us into a higher region of engagement.
 It’s important to create space for parishioners to share their experience and knowledge with one another.
-The roster of speakers testifies to a dynamic expression of faith in Jesus and His truth.
-Our speakers are uniquely gifted to address matters both terrestrial and transcendent.
-Seminars seek to encourage the people of Advent as we share this pilgrimage called “The Christian Life.”
+Our roster of speakers testifies to a dynamic expression of faith in Jesus and His truth.
+The seminars encourage the people of Advent as we share this pilgrimage called “The Christian Life.”
 It’s not the pulpit, and certainly not a soap box, but a forum where we can learn, ask questions, and experience kinship with one another.

 Who can participate?